wikimedia-research/movement-metrics/README.md

 Examples of past Key Product Metrics Charts can be found here: https://docs.google.com/presentation/d/1D_MuQ4Cf23Agn1o_ausJtH5rrJysqtGIYzmK8xxEX7M/edit#slide=id.g1be0d48db42_0_336

+To run:
+1. specify 'data path' and 'save path' in parameters.json
-Run EDITOR_METRICS.ipynb and READER_METRICS.ipynb for monthly metrics.
+2. run any individual chart script or run EDITOR_METRICS.ipynb and READER_METRICS.ipynb for monthly metrics.
-Data format is specified with "#Data Columns: ..." comments
+Data format is specified with "#Data Columns: ..." comments.

+!!!
+Note that some charts may appear formatted incorrectely in the jupyter notebooks window but the saved image file will be correct. !!!

 ## Content Interactions